 Label the top left corner of your quilt top and backing fabric if any fabric is directional to ensure proper orientation of your quilt during quilting or finishing.

-Include your name and quilt identification with your quilt to help us match it with your intake form.
+Mail-in customers will have special instructions sent.
+A must have will be to include your name and quilt identification with your quilt to help us match it with your intake form when it arrives.